Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Provide sentence frames and a key words list for the student explanations throughout the lesson.

-- Have students use the Subtraction Challenge page from the Fraction Subtraction worksheet to create their own subtraction problems.
+- Have students use the Subtraction Challenge page from the Subtracting Fractions worksheet to create their own subtraction problems.
 Challenge them to subtract the smaller fraction by the larger fraction and to show their work using bar models and by finding the least common multiple.
 Increase the challenge further by using more dice to find the denominator.

 - Pair them with struggling learners and ask them to explain their process to the students.